 The company is no longer run by the guy who created it.
 He was a sailor and

-gosh, I wish now I'd bought a couple more Owls plus one of the blue lights
+gosh, I wish now I had bought a couple more Owls plus one of the blue lights

 he sold.
-Of course if I had a dollar for every item I didn't buy,
+Of course if I had a dollar for every item I did not buy,

 well, I could buy a lot of cool stuff!